 - If you want to add the fillings, mix them in now.

 - Leave the batter to prove for at least one hour (dough should double in size).

 - Once the dough has risen well, pre-heat the oil in a pot.
 Take care to not overfill the pot (aim for half full with enough height to prevent the batter from sticking to the bottom).

-- Heat the oil to 180C.
-You can test whether it’s the correct temperature by throwing in a little of batter.
+- Heat the oil to 180C.* If you don’t have a thermometer, you can test whether it’s the correct temperature by throwing in a little of batter.
 It should immediately start to bubble and sizzle, but it shouldn’t turn black immediately.

 - Take two large spoons, use one spoon to take some batter and use the other to drop the batter in the oil.
 You can also use an ice cream scoop, but that’s not always easier.

 - Fry the oliebollen until they are a light golden brown.
 Turn regularly to make sure both sides brown well.